london roof garden designers

 While you wouldn't necessarily associate Blackheath with panoramic roof gardens, the capital's skyscraper sprawl hasn't eluded this South-east London district.
 Yet, with a protected view of St Paul's Cathedral, The Point's low-rise vistas, right beside Blackheath Park, characterise a well-balanced rooftop milieu.
 To convey our Scandinavian clients' penchant for innovative detail design, we created a series of curved planter duos to preserve expansive panoramas and construct eye-catching focal points.
 Travelling five miles westwards, along Shad Thames, a densely packed riverside hub demarcates London's inner sanctum of authentic roof garden culture.

 With thousands of rooftop terraces, Shad Thames lives and breathes river airstreams above its historic dockside, where we've designed and build dozens of rooftop garden projects.
 This tiny roof garden atop Piers Gough's The Circle in Queen Elizabeth Street displays a wholly streamlined minimalist Box and Yew green sculpture which merges with its building's wavy facade and City Hall backdrop.
 A stainless steel Echo water feature, custom-designed by the artist Simon Percival, creates mesmerising fluid undulations.
+Similarly, though with a leafier approach, our Butlers Wharf penthouse roof garden only an earshot away showcases large-leaved plants in a sheltered rooftop courtyard, contrasted by a low-keyed layout.

 The breathtaking panoramic views from Cromwell Tower's 40th floor produce a definitive London skyline study, right at the city's centre.
 While summiting the tower's apex to design and build a Barbican roof terrace formed a gratifying, albeit complex logistic challenge, for our clients, a cheek-to-cheek daily caress with zenithal edifice maintains non-stop family entertainment.
 This surreal, modern-day Monopoly aerial pursuit enlists a 180-degree spectrum from O2's dome-shaped roof in its south, through St Paul's Cathedral centrally, across to London Eye and Battersea Power Station in the west.